 As a member-service organization, HAI aims to select courses on subject matter of interest to our members and HAI HELI-EXPO 2016 attendees.
 All proposed course content should, at a minimum, be directly applicable to the international helicopter community and geared toward helicopter pilots, mechanics, instructors, students, managers, or others involved in the industry.
 HAI also seeks to serve its membership by providing affordable professional development and educational opportunities that are a realistic option for most members.
 We appreciate both your expertise and support as we develop the Professional Education courses for HAI HELI-EXPO 2016.

 III.
 REQUIREMENTS FOR VENDOR SERVICES

 Vendors selected to design and conduct courses shall enter into a contract solely with HAI, to be negotiated at time of contract award.

 B. Course Content

 Vendors shall be responsible for the creation, development, and procurement of new and original content for courses on new subject matter and/or for courses on topics that have been previously offered at HAI HELI-EXPO.
 Contracted vendors must submit any changes to course content from those outlined in the contract to HAI for final approval no later than sixty (60) days prior to the start of the course.
-Content shall be educational and free from bias, sales, and solicitation.

 C. Instructor and Guest Speakers